eosinabox/eosinabox/README.md

 * check on server if valid attestation
 * perhaps if account exists, ask user if this account is managed by the site owner?
 * perhaps have a simple PIN so only friends of the site owner have access?
 PIN in a setup file on the server?
+* create jungle3 test accounts and play with their permissions and keys

 ## Week 3-4
 * allow the user to transfer EOS using the mini website as a wallet